mcdonc/web3/web3.rst

 - The server must not inject an additional content-length header by guessing the length from the response iterable.
 This must be set by the application itself in all situations.

+- If the origin server advertises that it has the ``web3.async`` capability, a Web3 application callable used by the server is permitted to return a callable that accepts no arguments.
+When it does so, this callable is to be called periodically by the origin server until it returns a non-``None`` response, which must be a normal Web3 response tuple.

 Specification Overview
 ======================